 The SCOC strives to assist students with qualifying disabilities while enrolled at Southwestern Adventist University.
-Students with special needs and needing support must notify the center and provide appropriate documentation to verify disability.
-The office of the Director of Disability Services is located on the ground floor of Scales Hall and can be reached by calling ext.
-6290.
+Students with disabilities must notify the center and provide appropriate documentation to verify disability.
+The office of the Director of Disability Services is located in Moran Hall and can also be reached by calling (817) 202-6255.